-This vegan farro recipe works well as a warm side dish or as a cold grain salad.
-As a warm vegan side dish, it can be served directly after combining all the elements together.
-If you choose to serve it cold and it has been marinading in the fridge for a few hours, make sure to taste it and refresh the flavors.
+This easy vegan roasted carrots and farro recipe works well as a warm side dish or as a cold grain salad.
+As a warm vegan carrot side dish, it can be served directly after combining all the elements together.
+If you choose to serve it cold and it has been marinating in the fridge for a few hours, make sure to taste it and refresh the flavors.
 It may need an extra squeeze of lemon juice, a dash of salt or a bit more maple syrup.

 Roasted Carrots and Farro with Citrus, Ginger and Dill